Gelatin powder and leaf gelatin for baking

 A packet of gelatin powder is about 2 1/4 to 2 1/2 teaspoons.
 If the formula requires small packets (ie 2 packets), use one packet of gelatin for measurement.
 If the recipe calls for a specific amount, please open the package and measure the gelatin particles with a measuring spoon.
 1 gelatin sheets will hold 2 cups of liquid firmly, enough to unmold the dessert.
 1 packet of gelatin will lightly solidify 3 cups of liquid.
 You will not be able to demold this type of dessert.

 Both flake and powdered gelatin should be dissolved in cold water.
-If hot water is used, the gelatin particles will swell quickly on the outside, preventing water from entering the center.
+If hot water is used, the leaf gelatin for baking particles will swell quickly on the outside, preventing water from entering the center.
 Don’t cook things made by gelatin.
 High temperatures can make gelatin lose its efficacy.
 Desserts made with gelatin should be refrigerated for at least eight hours, but preferably twenty-four hours.
-After twenty-four hours, the gelatin will no longer solidify.
+After twenty-four hours, the gelatin powder for baking will no longer solidify.

 According to the gelatin manufacturer, gelatin can be stored permanently.
 If the package is given an expiration date, it is related to “packaging degradation”.
 Therefore, if the packaging is damaged or obsolete, you may need to throw it away and use a new batch.
 Certain tropical fruits, such as pineapple, kiwi and ginger, contain an enzyme that prevents gelatin from solidifying.
 Heating the fruit completely before use will destroy the enzymes.